Medical Policy

 Chest physiotherapy (CPT), which is also known as percussion and postural drainage (P/PD), is traditionally seen as the standard of care of secretion clearance methods for individuals with excessive or retained lung secretions.

-In 2018, Nicolini and others reported the results of a single-blind randomized clinical trial involving 60 subjects with severe chronic obstructive pulmonary disease (COPD).
-Subjects were assigned to one of three groups: 1) IPV with P/PD, 2) high-frequency chest wall oscillation (HFCWO) with P/PD, and 3) P/PD alone.
-Subjects were treated for a period of 2 weeks and evaluated 1 week after completion.
+In 2018, Nicolini and others reported the results of a single-blind randomized clinical trial involving 60 participants with severe chronic obstructive pulmonary disease (COPD).
+Participants were assigned to one of three groups: 1) IPV with P/PD, 2) high-frequency chest wall oscillation (HFCWO) with P/PD, and 3) P/PD alone.
+Participants were treated for a period of 2 weeks and evaluated 1 week after completion.
 Compared to the control group, both IPV and HFCWO significantly improved scores on the Breathlessness, Cough and Sputum scale (BCSS), modified Medical Research Council (mMRC) scale and COPD Assessment Test (CAT) (no p-values provided).
 When compared to HFCWO, IPV resulted in significantly better scores on the BCSS and CAT scales (p<0.001 and p<0.02, respectively).
 Additionally, IPV improved total lung capacity (TLC, p<0.03) and TLC% (p<0.04), residual volume (RV) and RV% (p<0.04 for both), and diffusing lung capacity monoxide (DLCO), maximal inspiratory pressure (MIP), and maximal expiratory pressure (MEP; p<0.01 for all).
 No COPD exacerbations were reported during the study period.
 While the results of the study are promising, data from larger trials of longer duration are warranted to better understand the durability of the findings, including evaluation of net health outcomes.
-Use of a sham control group is important to assess the impact of subject measures such as dyspnea.
+Use of a sham control group is important to assess the impact of participant measures such as dyspnea.

 In 2019 Huynh and colleagues described the results of a non-randomized trial.
-The study involved subjects at high risk of pulmonary complications and who underwent thoracic, upper abdominal, or aortic procedures with no history of major pulmonary disease.
-A total of 210 historical controls who were treated postoperatively with standard care were compared to 209 subjects who were treated with IPV therapy postoperatively using the Hill-Rom MetaNeb® System.
-All subjects were followed for a total of 7 days postoperatively.
-Subjects in the IPV arm were significantly older and had higher risk of complications than controls based on American Society of Anesthesiologists (ASA) risk scores (p<0.05 for both).
+The study reported the results of IPV therapy for individuals at high risk of pulmonary complications after thoracic, upper abdominal, or open aortic surgery.
+Participants needed to have no history of major pulmonary disease .
+A total of 210 historical controls who were treated postoperatively with standard care were compared to 209 participants who were treated with IPV therapy postoperatively using the Hill-Rom MetaNeb® System.
+All participants were followed for a total of 7 days postoperatively.
+Participants in the IPV arm were significantly older and had higher risk of complications than controls based on American Society of Anesthesiologists (ASA) risk scores (p<0.05 for both).
 The rate of postoperative pulmonary complications was not significantly different between groups in unadjusted analysis (p=0.06), however, after adjusting for age, risk, and operative procedure duration a significant difference was reported (n=48 vs. 33, p=0.007).
-The number of subjects requiring high level respiratory support decreased from 12.9% to 11.5% between groups, but this difference was not statistically significant.
-Similarly, no significant differences were reported with regard to the number of subjects with ≥ 2 postoperative pulmonary complications, rates of pneumonia, or ICU admissions.
-The authors did report that a significant reduction in ICU admissions or transfers to higher levels of care were noted between groups in subjects with ASA risk scores of 4 and 5 (p=0.02).
+The number of participants requiring high level respiratory support decreased from 12.9% to 11.5% between groups, but this difference was not statistically significant.
+Similarly, no significant differences were reported with regard to the number of participants with ≥ 2 postoperative pulmonary complications, rates of pneumonia, or ICU admissions.
+The authors reported that a significant reduction in ICU admissions or transfers to higher levels of care were noted between groups in participants with ASA risk scores of 4 and 5 (p=0.02).
 Additionally, mean reduction in time to initial extubation and total time on mechanical ventilation were both significantly decreased in the IPV group compared to controls (p<0.02 for both).
-The results of this trial indicate some promise for the postoperative use of IPV in subjects with high risk of pulmonary complications.
-However, additional data is needed to further evaluate the potential benefits, identify the appropriate subject population, and other factors.
+The results of this trial indicate some promise for the postoperative use of IPV in individuals with high risk of pulmonary complications.
+However, additional data is needed to further evaluate the potential benefits and to identify the appropriate populations who might benefit from this treatment..

-Within the American College of Chest Physicians (ACCP) Evidence-Based Clinical Practice Guidelines on Nonpharmacologic Airway Clearance Therapies (McCool, 2006), the ACCP determined that the evidence supporting the use of oscillatory devices, including IPV, in the treatment of individuals with CF was low, and the reported benefits were conflicting.
+In the American College of Chest Physicians (ACCP) Evidence-Based Clinical Practice Guidelines on Nonpharmacologic Airway Clearance Therapies (McCool, 2006), the ACCP determined that the evidence supporting the use of oscillatory devices, including IPV, in the treatment of individuals with CF was low, and the reported benefits were conflicting.

 The Cystic Fibrosis Foundation commissioned a systematic review to examine the evidence surrounding the use of airway clearance therapies (ACTs) for treating CF. Seven unique reviews and 13 additional controlled trials were deemed eligible for inclusion.
 Recommendations for use of the ACTs were made, balancing the quality of evidence and the potential harms and benefits.
 The committee determined that: